Divorce in Tennessee: Frequently Asked Questions

 Not only is it possible to change your name after a divorce, it’s possible to do so legally before the decree is finalized.
 Many people choose to do so, understandably.
 If this is something that you’d like to do, contact your divorce attorney and make it clear that you want to change your name upon filing the divorce decree rather than waiting for the final resolution.
 If you wait, you risk paying extra fees.

 Can I date other people before the divorce is finalized?

 No!
 Even if you’re legally separated, the state of Tennessee still considers you to be married until the judge makes the final declaration.
 If you choose to see other people prior to the resolution, you risk giving your spouse extra grounds to use against you — adultery and inappropriate marital conduct.
 Just wait it out.
 It’s illegal and not worth it.

 Do I need to hire a divorce lawyer?

-Oh yeah.
-It’s not legally required, but trying to navigate the divorce process on your own is a fool’s errand.
+While it’s not legally required, trying to navigate the divorce process on your own is a difficult and cumbersome task.
 Tennessee divorce law is incredibly complicated.
 That’s why divorce attorneys go to college for seven years before they’re deemed capable of managing divorce cases.